maryMICH2/NTI-ivolve-internship/k8s/task12/README.md

 * The **DaemonSet** ensures a node-exporter pod runs on every node.
 * Tolerations allow scheduling on tainted nodes.
 * Metrics are exposed on **port 9100** and can be scraped by Prometheus.
-* Sample metrics include network, memory, file descriptors, and process stats.
+* Sample metrics include network traffic, memory usage, open file descriptors, process stats, and HTTP handler metrics.
-* Setup is fully functional in CodeKeller w
+* Setup is fully functional in CodeKeller without Helm.